rchynoweth/Demo/GCP/DF_Example/README.md

-1. Now what if I have local code and want to run it locally?
+1. Great!
+It works with an out of the box sample, but what if I have custom code on my desktop.
+You can run the following to execute the code locally.
     ```
-    python -m GCP.DF_Example.test_run \ --outputs outputs
+    python -m GCP.DF_Example.run_delta
     ```

 1. To run the service on Dataflow we will need to package the deltaio file as a tarball.
 To do so run the following command from the `DF_Example` directory.